steam0r/digitalfoosball/league/README.md

 You also have to create a document with the id `config` in your database.
 The content of this document should be the same as your `config.json`.
-If you don't have the document in your DB use the following commands to put the local `config.json` in your databse:
+If you don't have the document in your DB use the following commands to put the local `config.json` in your database:

     sed s/\"env\"/\"_id\":\"config\",\"env\"/ config.json > /tmp/config.json
     curl -X POST http://127.0.0.1:5984/digitalfoosball/ -H "Content-Type: application/json" -d @/tmp/config.json